Goal setting and self-improvement often go hand-in-hand, and nowhere is this truer than in the call center world.

-Is this goal achievable?
-It’s important to ask individuals and team members this question to gauge how they’re approaching the goal, and perhaps what apprehensions they have about it.
-What tools, resources, or skills does the team need to acquire or increase in order to make the goal a reality?
+It’s important to ask individuals and team members this question too, to gauge how they fell about reaching the goal, and perhaps what apprehensions they have about it.
+What tools, resources, or skills do the team need to acquire or increase in order to make the goal a reality?

 R – Relevant

 Getting specific with your goals should help make them relevant to your call center and your support agents.
 However, it’s always important to ask yourself again: Is this goal relevant?

 There’s a famous misquote that consultants and analysts love to throw around; “What gets measured, gets managed.”